DILCISBoard/E-ARK-DIP/specification/01-introduction/index.md

 _Content Information Type Specifications_

-Content Information Type Specificationsare content-dependent specifications which include detailed information on how content, metadata, and documentation for specific content types (for example ERMS or relational databases) can to be handled within the SIP.
-At the moment, there are 2 such specifications:
+Content Information Type Specifications are content-dependent specifications which include detailed information on how content, metadata, and documentation for specific Content Information Types
-	- SMURF ERMS for electronic records management systems (The SMURF profile for ERMS can be found https://github.com/DLMArchivalStandardsBoard/SMURF/tree/master/spec.)
-	- SMURF SFSB for simple file system based records (The SMURF profile for SFSB can be found at https://github.com/DLMArchivalStandardsBoard/SMURF/tree/master/spec.)
+(for example ERMS or relational databases) is to be handled within the SIP, AIP and DIP.

 ## 1.2 Definition of a DIP
 The definition of an CS DIP is that it corresponds to an CS IP which is ready to be processed by its designated Access Software; if it is not suited for processing and rendering by its designated Access Software, it is not (yet) a DIP.